 In California, it might be eucalyptus and camphor that are your undoing.
 In the southwestern U.S., juniper and olive trees are some of spring’s biggest irritants, and if you live in Texas, “cedar fever is a real thing,” Weber says.
 Junipers and elms are troublemakers from the Midwest down to Florida, and New Englanders best steer clear of pine, oak, and mulberry trees.

 In Canada, those on the west coast will find red alder and Garry oak their nemeses, while those farther east have birch, elm, maple, oak and poplar to blame for their pollen symptoms.

 4. How far can pollen travel?

 The answer will surprise you.
-In 1998, one of Levetin’s colleagues 1,050 miles northeast in Ontario, Canada detected cedar pollen from Oklahoma in the middle of January.
+In 1998, a colleague of Estelle Levetin, a well-known University of Tulsa aerobiologist, detected cedar pollen from Oklahoma in the middle of January 1,050 miles northeast in Ontario, Canada.
 It took about a day and a half to get there.

 Weber points to a case where researchers found pollen on the remote south Atlantic island of Tristan da Cunha – at least 2,800 miles from where it naturally grows in South America.

 More commonly, you should expect to be exposed to pollen from several blocks away, from trees lining civic boulevards to your local schoolyard.